-Within this section, we provide a documentation of all architectural refactorings (ARs) available in the Context Mapper tool.
+This section provides a documentation of all architectural refactorings (ARs) available in the Context Mapper tool.

-Motivation: Why refactorings?
+Motivation: Why Refactoring?

 Architectural Refactoring Categories

 The ARs are divided into the following categories: